Master of Physician Assistant

 Psychology3

-Sociology OR an additional Psychology course3
+Sociology or an additional Psychology course3

 Statistics or Biostatistics3